Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: Introduction

 A distinctive challenge in solving \eqref{fucnal'} is {\it time inconsistency}: an optimal strategy we find today may no longer be optimal at future dates.
 That is, our future selves may very well deviate from the optimal strategy we set out to employ today.
 Consequently, finding an optimal stopping time, the ultimate goal in the standard literature, is not meaningful here.

 Note that neither the classical problem \eqref{C} nor the worst-case and best-case problems \eqref{W} and \eqref{B} suffers the issue of time inconsistency.
 Indeed, time consistency of \eqref{C} simply boils down to the tower property of conditional expectations.
-While time consistency is generally in question under nonlinear expectations, \cite{ES03} show that, for the special cases \eqref{W} and \eqref{B}, tower property still holds if the set of priors is {\it rectanguler}, i.e., stable under pasting conditional distributions.
-Similar stability conditions are discovered independently, and further refined under great generality, in the literature of mathematical finance; see e.g. \cite{NvH13}, \cite{BaySong14}, \cite{ETZhang14}, and \cite{NutzZhang15}.
+While time consistency is generally in question under nonlinear expectations, \cite{ES03} show that, for the special cases \eqref{W} and \eqref{B}, tower property still holds if the set of priors is {\it rectanguler}, i.e., closed under conditioning and stable under pasting.
+Similar conditions are discovered independently, and further refined under great generality, in the literature of mathematical finance; see e.g. \cite{NvH13}, \cite{BaySong14}, \cite{ETZhang14}, and \cite{NutzZhang15}.
 All the developments ensure certain tower property for the nonlinear expectation \eqref{W} or \eqref{B}, so that time consistency follows.
-By contrast, an $\alpha$-maxmin objective, such as \eqref{fucnal'}, does not uphold time consistency, even when the priors are stable under pasting.
+By contrast, an $\alpha$-maxmin objective, such as \eqref{fucnal'}, does not uphold time consistency, even when the set of priors is rectangular.
 This is demonstrated in Section 7 of \cite{Schroder} and Section 2 of \cite{BLR16}.
 Time inconsistency is a genuine difficulty for \eqref{fucnal'}.

 As proposed in \cite{Stroz1956myopia}, a sensible way to deal with time inconsistency is {\it consistent planning}: knowing that his future selves may overturn his current plan, the agent selects the best present action taking the future disobedience as a constraint.
 Assuming that every future self will reason in the same way, the resulting strategy is a (subgame perfect) equilibrium, from which no future self has incentive to deviate.
 How such strategies can be precisely formulated and obtained has been a long-standing problem.
 In response to this, \cite{HN18} develop an iterative approach to finding equilibria for time-inconsistent stopping problems.
 It has been applied to stopping under non-exponential discounting (\cite{HN18}, \cite{HZ17-discrete, HZ17-continuous}) and probability distortion (\cite*{HNHZ18}).